RankRegular Faculty - Professor

 Princeton University, Ph.D.

-Villa earned his doctorate from Princeton University, and specializes in contemporary political theory, the history of political thought, and continental philosophy.
-He has received fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Institute for Advanced Studies, and the American Academy in Berlin
+Villa earned his doctorate from Princeton University and specializes in contemporary political theory, the history of political thought, and continental philosophy.
+He has received awards and fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Institute for Advanced Study, and the American Academy in Berlin, among others.

 Phone: (574) 631-7677